aydnkmnt/flutter-sign-up/README.md

-# Flutter Basic Sign-Up Screen
+# Flutter Basic Sign-Up Screen with Firebase authentication.

 Learned from Vandad Nahavandipoor on Youtube Flutter Course.